pkicki/neural_path_planning/README.md

 ## How to run

 1. Download data:
-- download zip from https://anonfiles.com/72rbk4K2o0 and put in `./`
+- download zip from https://anonfiles.com/72rbk4K2o0 and put in `./data`
 - `unzip data.zip`
 - download zip from https://anonfiles.com/RaJ0h2Kbo8 and put in `./experiments`
-- `unzip trained_model.zip`
+- `unzip trained_models.zip`

 2. Go to experiments
     ```bash